-• Prohibit further heavily-polluting industry in STGPD and aquifer recharge areas to promote Eco-Industrial Parks / Economic Green-Zones
+• Prohibit further heavily-polluting industry in STGPD and aquifer recharge areas to instead promote a South Tacoma Eco-Industrial Park / Economic Green Zone

 Ideally the city should be actively working to obtain all remaining undeveloped land within the STGPD and aquifer recharge areas to preserve as green space, for the future protection of our water supply.
 Second to that, we should be implementing incentives for the owners/occupants to that extent as much as possible.